 The school building office staff will request previous school records for students new to Bexley City Schools.
-Staff who receive these records should keep lookout for anything that indicates possible gifted identification, service, or acceleration of the new student, even if the parent/guardian has not indicated past gifted status.
+Staff who receive these records should review for anything indicating possible gifted identification, service, or acceleration of the new student, even if the parent/guardian has not indicated past gifted status.
 Below are things to review when receiving new records.